github/codeql-coding-standards/docs/design/guideline_recategorization.md

 ### Specification and deviation

-The implementation will rely on the existing rule meta-data and query exclusion mechanisms to apply policies associated with a rule’s category.
+The implementation relies on the existing rule meta-data and query exclusion mechanisms to apply policies associated with a rule’s category.
 The rule meta-data already includes both the `query-id` and `rule-id` associated with a query and is available during query evaluation.
-The rule meta-data needs to be extended with a category that contains the guideline’s category.
+The rule meta-data must be extended with a category that contains the guideline’s category.

 For example: